demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ### prisma-cloud-config-search

 ***
 Search configuration inventory on the Prisma Cloud platform using RQL language.
 Use this command for all queries that start with "config".
-When no absolute time nor relative time arguments are provided, default time range is all times.
+When no absolute time nor relative time arguments are provided, the default time range is all times.

 #### Base Command